A strong innovation process helps organizations:

 Resource Availability and Constraints

-How Innovation Management Platforms Support Different Models
+How Innovation Management Platforms Support the Innovation Process

 Centralized Idea Management